MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/netfx/kusto-ingest-best-practices.md

 | Load on the cluster | When a cluster experiences a high query load, ingestion takes longer to complete. |

 > [!NOTE]
-> The queued ingest client splits large data sets into chunks and aggregates them, which is especially useful when the data can't be batched prior to sending for ingestion.
+> The queued ingest client splits large data sets into chunks and aggregates them, which is useful when the data can't be batched prior to ingestion.

 ## Optimize for cost